 ORGANIZATION COSTS.
 During the initial offering period, part of the value of the securities represents an amount that will pay the costs of creating your trust.
-These costs include the costs of preparing the registration statement and legal documents, federal and state registration fees, the portfolio consultant's security selection fee

-(if applicable), any one-time license fee (if applicable), the initial fees and expenses of the trustee and the initial audit.
+These costs include the costs of preparing the registration statement and legal documents, federal and state registration fees, the portfolio consultant's security selection fee (if applicable), any one-time license fee (if applicable), the initial fees and expenses of the trustee and the initial audit.
 Your trust will sell securities to reimburse the sponsor for these costs at the end of the initial offering period or after six months, if earlier.
 The value of the units will decline when your trust pays these costs.

 SALES CHARGE.
 You pay a fee in connection with purchasing units.
 This is referred to as the "transactional sales charge."
-The transactional sales charge has both an initial and a deferred component and equals 1.35% of the public offering price per unit based on a \$10 public offering price per unit.
+The transactional sales charge has both an initial and a deferred component and based on a \$10 public offering price per unit equals either 1.35% of the public offering price per unit for 15-Month Trusts or 2.25% of the public offering price per unit for 2-Year Trusts, as applicable.
 This percentage amount of the transactional sales charge is based on the unit price on the initial date of deposit.
 The transactional sales charge equals the difference between the total sales charge and the creation and development fee.
 As a result, the percentage and dollar amount of the transactional sales charge will vary as the public offering price per unit varies.
 The transactional sales charge does not include the creation and development fee which is described in more detail under "Trust Expenses and Charges" for your trust.